Oleg Artemyev: Career

 After his graduation, Artemyev served in the Soviet Army in Vilnius, Lithuania, until 1991.
 He has worked at RKKE since 1998.
-At RKKE he was involving in developing testing procedures for Extra-vehicular Activity (EVA) equipment in neutral buoyancy at the hydrodynamics laboratory, Yuri Gagarin Cosmonaut Training Center.
+At RKKE he was involving in developing testing procedures for extravehicular activity (EVA) equipment in neutral buoyancy at the hydrodynamics laboratory, Yuri Gagarin Cosmonaut Training Center.
 Artemyev was a member of the pre-launch processing team of the Zvezda Service Module working on the EVA and teleoperation control system.
 In 2000, he received medical clearance to begin special training related to space flight operation.

 Cosmonaut career

 Artemyev was selected as part of the RKKE-15 Cosmonaut group on May 29, 2003.
 In the following years, he entered Soyuz and ISS specific training.
-In 2006, together with American astronauts Michael Barrat and Sandra Magnus, Artemyev completed survival training as part of Soyuz training procedures.
+In 2006, together with American astronauts Michael Barratt and Sandra Magnus, Artemyev completed survival training as part of Soyuz training procedures.
 Again in June 2006, Artemyev, Yuri Lonchakov and Oleg Skripochka completed emergency water training in Sevastopol followed by another session of survival training with Sergei Revin and space tourist Charles Simony in January 2007.
 In 2008, he was part of a testing campaign of the Orlan-MK space suit.

 As part of the Soyuz Processing Team, Artemyev worked at the Baikonur Cosmodrome in 2010 and 2011.
 He was the descent module operator for the Soyuz TMA-01M mission.
 He also processed the Soyuz TMA-21 spacecraft that launched in 2011.

 Artemyev also has a personal vlog on YouTube where he films the daily life on the ISS.